Skip to content

 Ex.
 Merger Objection, 2013-2024

-For a perspective on severity, Cornerstone Research’s just-published 2024 SCA Review notes that total settlement $ and the median settlement amount have both declined against 2023, but remain elevated compared to the past decade.
+severity, Cornerstone Research’s just-published 2024 SCA Review notes that total settlement $ and the median settlement amount have both declined against 2023, but remain elevated compared to the past decade.
 The rationale for 2024’s drop includes:

 However, legal fee inflation remains elevated and, given recent filing trends (e.g. AI-related filings more than doubled from 2023 to 2024) and elevated levels of proxies for potential investor losses, Cornerstone expect settlement amounts to remain at ‘relatively high levels’ going forward.
 We don’t disagree.